Student & Alumni FAQs

 If you want assistance writing a resume, cover letter, graduate school application or personal statement, bring a hard copy draft of the documents to your meeting.
 Otherwise, come as you are.

-To schedule a career advising appointment, call the Career Development Center at 773-508.7716.
-Please note that students or alumni who fail to appear for an appointment and do not contact the CDC ahead of the scheduled meeting by phone or email, are considered “no shows.”
-Should an individual “no-show” twice in the same academic year, access to career-advising will be limited to walk-ins only for the remainder of that year.
+To schedule a career advising appointment, you can log-in to your Handshake account or call the Career Development Office at 773.508.7716.
+Please note that students or alumni who fail to appear for an appointment and do not call ahead of the scheduled meeting, are considered “no shows.”
+Should an individual “no-show” twice in the same academic year, access to career advising will be limited to drop-ins only for the remainder of that year.

 Career fairs provide opportunities for you to meet with a variety of employers for several reasons: